Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free with in-app purchases

 Amino is a popular chat room app similar in scope to apps like Band or Discord.
-There are a variety of communities for a variety of topics and you can create your own if you want to.
-Discord likes to cater mostly to gamers, but Amino likes to cater to as many people as possible and that’s probably why it’s so popular.
+There are a variety of communities for a variety of topics, and you can create your own if you want to.
+Discord likes to cater mostly to gamers, but Amino likes to cater to as many people as possible, and that’s probably why it’s so popular.
 In any case, you can explore the app, join communities, chat with people, and customize your profile.
 However, people stay for the various extras like Instagram and Snapchat-style stories, the ability to add polls and quizzes, and even watch videos or read blogs.
 It’s a weirdly neat all-in-one style chat if you’re into that sort of thing.

-Band is a popular group chat app with a focus for general topics.
+Band is a popular group chat app with a focus on general topics.
 You can create ones for work, sports, games, school, video games, family, friends, etc. It has features that work for almost all of those kinds of things.
 The actual chat experience is very similar to your standard chat app so there are no surprises there.
 The app doesn’t have public chats like many others.
 However, there are plenty of organizations and groups that use this so you may run into it on your own eventually.
-We would like some more power over things like notifications because this app sends a lot of them, but otherwise it’s a very decent experience.
+We would like some more power over things like notifications because this app sends a lot of them, but otherwise, it’s a very decent experience.